Updated Feb 2026 12 min read

 Best Family Beaches on the Sunshine Coast

-More than 30 golden-sand stretches between Caloundra and Noosa — here are the ones our guides love most.
+More than 30 golden-sand stretches between Caloundra and Noosa — here are the six beaches our guides love most for families.

 Noosa Main Beach